-- What if people are only interested in products/services they find by searching?
+- What if people are only interested in the products/services they find by searching?

-- What if you aren’t found when they are searching?
+- What if people aren’t finding when they are searching?

-- What if people don’t answer unidentified incoming phone calls?
+- What if people don’t answer unknown incoming phone calls?

 - Are you doing the same thing over and over and expecting different results?

-My point here is that I’m wondering if we are moving our “advertising money” (should we even call it that?) to the right places when it comes to developing top line revenue.
-Sure some of us are moving ad money to on-line modes, and some are paying attention to social media sites and pay-per-click.
-Yet there is mounting evidence that even the on-line ads are less effective and trending down in effectiveness.
+My point here is that I’m wondering if we are moving our “advertising money” (should we even call it that?) to the right places when it comes to developing top-line revenue.
+Sure some of us are moving ad money to online modes, and some are paying attention to social media sites and pay-per-click.
+Yet there is mounting evidence that even the online ads are less effective and trending down in their effectiveness.
 My personal belief is that we must be focusing on being found rather than pushing ads.
 That is a significant shift in how we think and act compared to the days when I was active in sales and marketing.

 Are we shooting ourselves in the foot by continuing to push information instead of making sure people can easily pull our information?
 I believe we are.

 – – – – – – – – – –

 Bull City Mutterings: The Alarming Decline in the Effectiveness of Advertising